 pregnant wife to death.
 Needing a scapegoat for the fires that burned much of

 the city in A.D.
-64, Nero blamed the conflagration on the followers of Jesus, thereby
+64, he blamed the conflagration on the followers of Jesus, thereby

 becoming the first emperor to persecute the church, at least officially.